 Student status & incidental fees while on PEY Co-op

 Students pay part-time incidental fees for each of the fall and winter terms while on PEY Co-op, which ensures you have access to important University services and plans.
 While your health and dental insurance plan will remain active throughout the fall, winter and summer, your access to campus services (e.g., athletic facilities) pauses during the summer term — just as it does for any U of T student who is not enrolled in courses over the summer.
-Throughout your PEY Co-op position, you and your employer will have uninterrupted access to Engineering Career Centre services.
+Throughout your PEY Co-op work term, you and your employer will have uninterrupted access to Engineering Career Centre services.

 Yes, provided your PEY Co-op job is in Canada.
 As with OHIP, UHIP does not provide coverage (travel insurance) outside of Canada.